amberteets/MechaCar-Statistical-Analysis/README.md

 Because the p-value of 0.06028 is not less than the significance level, we fail to reject the null hypothesis.
 There is insufficient evidence to infer a statistical difference between the observed sample mean PSI and 1500.

 ### Individual Manufacturing Lots
+Null / Alternate Hypotheses:
-H<sub>0</sub>: There is no statistical difference between the observed sample mean PSI of each manufacturing lot and the population mean of 1500 PSI.
+- H<sub>0</sub>: There is no statistical difference between the observed sample mean PSI of each manufacturing lot and the population mean of 1500 PSI.
-H<sub>a</sub>: There is a statistical difference between the observed sample mean PSI of each manufacturing lot and the population mean of 1500 PSI.
+- H<sub>a</sub>: There is a statistical difference between the observed sample mean PSI of each manufacturing lot and the population mean of 1500 PSI.

 #### Fig. 3.1: T-test for Lot 1
 <kbd> <img src="https://github.com/amberteets/MechaCar-Statistical-Analysis/blob/main/Resources/ttest_lot1.png" /> <kbd>